 Disclosure: This post may contain affiliate links.
 I earn from any qualifying purchases, at no additional cost to you.

-Anyone travelling to Goa is bound to visit North Goa.
-North Goa is known for it's crowded but lively beaches, the instagrammable cafes and restaurants as well as the many places to visit in North Goa such as the forts, clubs and other sightseeing places.
+North Goa is known for its vivacious and lively beaches, the abundance of wonderful cafes and restaurants as well as the many places to visit in North Goa such as the forts, islands, churches, and other sightseeing places.
 This handy North Goa guide consists of all the information you need to plan a happening Goa trip.

-Places to Visit in North Goa - Sightseeing
+Best Places to Visit in North Goa for Sightseeing

 1. Chapora Fort

-Chapora fort has been made famous by the cult classic move 'Dil Chahta Hai'.
+Chapora fort has been made famous by the cult classic Bollywood movie 'Dil Chahta Hai'.
 As a matter of fact, even today you can see college students enacting the famous shot of the movie here.
-The fort is located very close to vagator beach.
+The fort is located very close to Vagator beach.
 There's a little bit of climb involved in getting here but the view from the fort is well worth the climb!

 2. Aguada Fort

 Aguada fort is one of the most impressive Portuguese forts still standing intact in Goa.
-You can visit this fort on all days of the week from morning 9.30 am till 5.30 pm in the evening.
-This majestic fort also holds a lighthouse and you can see a panoramic view of the Mandovi river meeting the Arabian sea from the fort.
+You can visit this fort on all days of the week from the morning at 9.30 am till 5.30 pm in the evening.
+This majestic fort also holds a lighthouse and you can see a panoramic view of the Mandovi river, that meets the Arabian sea, from the fort.
 The fort is located in the Sinquerim area in North Goa and you can combine a visit to Aguada fort with the Sinquerim fort.
-Read more about Aguada Fort in detail.
+Read more about Aguada Fort in detail on the official site.

 3. Sinquerim Fort

-Sinquerim fort is a fun little place located in Sinquerim, not far from the Aguada Fort.
+Sinquerim Fort is a fun little place located in Sinquerim, not far from the Aguada Fort.
 The ruins of the Sinquerim Fort look over the Arabic ocean.
 During the high tide, waves from the ocean wash up against the fort walls creating water showers.
 It's a lot of fun just standing there and waiting for the waves to hit you.

 4. Reis Magos Fort

 Reis Magos is one of the most beautiful places to visit in North Goa.
 As soon as you enter the fort, you'll be mesmerised with the location, unique architecture and the layout of the fort.
 In fact, the fort even houses a museum where you'll learn a lot more about its history.
 Facing Panjim city, overlooking both the Mandovi river as well as the Arabian ocean, the location of the Reis Magos fort is to die for!
-The timings of Reis magos fort are from 9.30 am to 5 pm and the fort is closed on Mondays.
-Read about on the official website.
+The timings of Reis Magos fort are from 9.30 am to 5 pm and the fort is closed on Mondays.
+Read more about the fort on the official website.

-Parra has been made famous by the recent Bolloywood movie 'Dear Zindagi'.
+Parra has been made famous by the recent Bollywood movie 'Dear Zindagi'.
 In fact, the road became so famous after the movie came out that the road has even been named as the 'Dear Zindagi road' on google maps.
 You can type either that or 'Parra chapel' into maps to reach here.
 This unique spot where there are coconut trees and lush greenery on either side is one of the most popular places to visit in North Goa.
 Such is the beauty of the Parra road that it is featured on every list of the most instagrammable places in Goa.

 6. Panjim City

 Panjim or Panaji is the capital city of Goa.
 It's identified by the beautiful river view on one side of the main road and colourful buildings on the other side of the road.
-Apart from the interesting buildings, the old Latin quarters of Goa, beaches and the street art, You can easily find a whole bunch of things to do in Panjim and spend a whole day just there.
-Don't miss the famous Panjim church, Miramar beach, Dona Paula jetty and a Panjim river cruise while you're in the city.
+Apart from the interesting buildings, the old Latin quarters of Goa, beaches and the street art, You can easily find a whole bunch of things to do in Panjim and spend a whole day just exploring the capital city.
+Don't miss the famous Panjim Church, Miramar Beach, Dona Paula jetty and a Panjim river cruise while you're in the city.

-Fontainhas, the old Latin quarters of Goa has gained much popularity over the past couple of years.
-For one thing, the many colourful houses and staircases are quite appealing photo-worthy spots.
+Fontainhas, the old Latin quarter of Goa has gained much popularity over the past couple of years.
+For one thing, the many colourful houses and graphic staircases are quite appealing photo-worthy spots.
 You can see quite a few youngsters, couples and photographers shooting here all day.
-Secondly, the rich history has inspired many Fontainhas heritage walk tours.
+Secondly, the rich history of Fontainhas has inspired many Fontainhas heritage walk tours.
 You can easily book a Fontainhas walking tour or bicycle tour to learn more about the history of this neighbourhood.
-You can also take a self-guided tour of Fontainas Goa by reading my article on Fontainhas - the old Latin quarter of Goa.
+Alternatively, you can even take a self-guided tour by following my article on Fontainhas - the old Latin quarter of Goa.

 8. Old Goa

 While you are in the vicinity of Panaji city, take a day trip from Panjim to Old Goa.
-Here, visit the very famous Old Goa church and one of the many offbeat Old Goa attraction spots like Se Cathedral, St Cajetan church, St Augustine tower etc. Spare at least half a day to explore all the Old Goa attractions properly.
+Here, visit the very famous Old Goa church and one of the many offbeat places to visit in Old Goa such as Se Cathedral, St Cajetan church, St Augustine tower etc. Spare at least half a day to explore all the Old Goa attractions properly.
 You can even have lunch at a local riverside restaurant called Gene Garden which is near the Ribandar ferry point.
 Additionally, take the ferry from here to the picturesque laid-back Divar island.

 9. Divar Island

-If you've covered the places to visit in North Goa and are just looking to chill out in a divine spot, this is the place for you.
-Saligao is a beautiful place in the heart of the North Goa sightseeing places.
-This particular road in Saligao is surrounded by open fields and decorated with lamp posts and benches to enjoy the views.
+If you've covered the places to visit in North Goa and are just looking to chill out in a tranquil, almost divine spot, then this is the place for you.
+Saligao is a beautiful place in the heart of all the North Goa sightseeing places.
+This particular road, pictured above, in Saligao, is surrounded by open fields and decorated with lamp posts and benches to enjoy the views.
 Come here to escape the crowds in North Goa.

 11. Mae de Deus Church